tazik561/user_register/README.md

 ## Getting Started
  In This project you can register a user and then login to application by registered user.

- User an add users into local database and see a list of users.
+ User can add users into local database and see a list of users.

- user can touch on national code in list item and see all user detailes.
+ user can touch on national code in list item and see all the user's detailes.

  ![](images/Screenshot1.png)